raulfraile/ladybug/README.md

 ## Installation

-As easy as download and include the library and use the provided helpers:
+As easy as [download](https://github.com/raulfraile/Ladybug/zipball/master), include the library and use the provided helpers:

 ``` php
 <?php